Oxborough to Gooderstone heritage walk, Oxburgh Hall, Norfolk

 Gooderstone water gardens

 In 1970, Billy Knights, a retired farmer in his 70th year, began designing and creating these water gardens.
 After his death in 1994 at the age of 93, the gardens became somewhat forgotten and overgrown.
-In 2002 in memory of her father, his daughter Coral commenced restoration work and the gardens re-opened in 2003, and are open all year.
+In 2002 in memory of her father, his daughter Coral commenced restoration work.
+The gardens re-opened in 2003, and are now open all year.
 The tea-room is open most days.
 For more info visit www.gooderstonewatergardens.co.uk

 Continue down until reaching Gooderstone's St George's Church.
 This church is worth the 10 minutes or so to explore.